-The intake target includes all Scottish-domiciled, rest of UK (rUK) and rest of EU (rEU) Pre-registration Nursing and Midwifery Education students who enrol for the course for the first time, regardless of the year of the course which they enter (e.g. students articulating directly into year 2 from college should be included in the intake).
+The intake target includes all students eligible to pay 'Home Fees', Republic of Ireland (RoI), and rest of UK (rUK) Pre-registration, Nursing and Midwifery Education students who enrol for the course for the first time, regardless of the year of the course which they enter (e.g. students articulating directly into year 2 from college should be included in the intake).

 The intake also includes forecasts of students expected to start later in the session, i.e. a second intake, and students who have transferred from a different (non-Pre-registration Nursing and Midwifery Education) course at the same institution.

-The intake - as reported to SFC - should only include students enrolled at the institution on 1 December, or who had enrolled at the institution after 1 August and attended for more than five weeks.
+The intake, as reported to SFC, should only include students enrolled at the institution on 1 December, or who had enrolled at the institution after 1 August and attended for more than five weeks.